Current algebras from QP-manifolds in general dimensions: Supergeometric formalism of current algebras

 \begin{example}[Kac-Moody Algebra] As a special case of the previous example, take $M$ to be a Lie group $G$.
 Then the extended phase space is $\Map(T[1]S^1,T^*[1]G)$.
-We choose a big QP-manifold $(T^*[2]T^*[1]G, \omega_b, \Theta)$ and the P-structure and the Q-structure are the same forms as Example \ref{AScurrentalgebra}.
+We choose a QP-manifold $(T^*[2]T^*[1]G, \omega_{T^*[2]T^*[1]G}, \Theta)$ and the graded symplectic form and the homological function $\Theta$ are the same forms as in Example \ref{AScurrentalgebra}.
+Here $H_{IJK}$ is a structure constant of the corresponding Lie algebra.

-Then the twisted pullback defines the supergeometric formalism of the Kac-Moody current algebra.
+Then the BFV currents give the supergeometric formalism of the Kac-Moody current algebra.
 The classical part $\cJ$ coincides with currents of the Hamiltonian formalism of the WZW model \cite{Giusto:2001sn}. \end{example}